SmatchyLaPaglia/HelpfulCGRectExtensions/README.md

 # HelpfulCGRectExtensions
-Swift CGRect Extension that make manipulating and laying out frames a bunch easier.
+Swift `CGRect` Extension that make manipulating and laying out frames a bunch easier.
 For people who are frustrated by AutoLayout but also tired of doing rote calculations to create simple layouts.

+# Purpose
+Normally, the whole point of configuring `CGRects` is so you can use them to define `UIViews`.
+The manipulations provided here don't directly affect any `UIViews` from which the frames may have been derived, so you'll have to re-apply them to the `UIVIews` after you've set them up how you like them.

+/note:/ To keep this repository simple I've just had it cover `CGRect`.
+I do have an extension of `UIView` that adds all this functionality to `UIViews`, but it's not stand-alone, it's part of my [NautoLayout repository]( https://github.com/SwingsetTheory/NautoLayout.git), which also includes a slew of other helpful stuff if you want to avoid AutoLayout.

 # Features
 ## easy access to x and y